pjachimowski/vegan/README.md

 # Vegan Day
 ...........................................................................................
 Vegan day is a cooking blog / app where the user can create, read, edit and delete vegan recipes.
 Recipes are sorted out by categories: breakfast, lunch and dinner.
-It this was the user can select his vegan day inspirations.
+It this way, the user can select his vegan day inspirations.

 # UX Write up
 ...........................................................................................